kee-reel/PLAG/README.md

 > IApplication represents main application and provides method for loading new plugins (other than ICore plugin)

-4. ICore plugin will load remaining pluings and aggreate them in working application.
+4. ICore plugin will load remaining pluings and aggreate them into working application.

 ## Participation in development